Scalar curvature and volume entropy of hyperbolic 3-manifolds

-In fact, beyond the classical results already mentioned, some recent findings suggested a positive answer for Conjecture \ref{AST}.
+\textbf{Related work and questions:} Beyond the classical results already mentioned, some recent findings suggested a positive answer for Conjecture \ref{AST}.
 In an unpublished note of I. Agol \cite{agol}, it was shown that if the two lowest eigenvalues of $\mathrm{Ric}_g$ sum to at least $-4$, and if there is no cut locus in the universal cover, then the conclusion of the conjecture is true.
 Note that this curvature condition lies between $\Ric_g\geq-2g$ and $R_g\geq -6$.

-More recently, the work of O. Munteanu and J. Wang \cite{MW23,MW22} implies that if the closed $3$-manifold $(M,g)$ satisfies $R_g\geq -6$, then
+By H. Davaux \cite{Davaux03}, if $M$ is a closed hyperbolic $3$-manifold and if $(M,g)$ satisfies $R_g\geq -6$, then \TODO{KX: checked the reference.
+OK!}